Pistachin/fcc-basic-algorithm/README.md

   - The 'console.log()' is not needed to solve the challenge in the FCC website.
   - There are some algorithms that I solved in more than one way, for different reasons.
 You'll find them with an ending such as 'v1' or 'v2'.
 Both should pass the FCC challenge.
   - The algorithm with 'R-version' was solved also two times.
 One by me and another by a senior front-end developer so it might not be as easy to read as the rest.
-  - 'TBF' means 'To Be Fixed', I still have to check why I thought it had to be fixed.
-And when it is fixed, the 'TBF' will be taken away from the name.
+  - 'TBF' means 'To Be Fixed'.
+When it is fixed, the 'TBF' will be taken away from the name.

 ### Commits Legend (ordered from eldest to most recent):